-Saradha scam: Calcutta HC withdraws ex-Kolkata police chief’s interim protection from arrest
+Saradha scam: As HC withdraws protection from arrest, CBI summons ex-Kolkata police chief

+Kolkata, Sep 13: The CBI has summoned former Kolkata Police Commissioner Rajeev Kumar to appear for questioning on Saturday in connection with its probe into the Saradha scam, officials said.

+The agency served notices to Kumar after the Calcutta High Court withdrew his protection from arrest on Friday.
+A team of CBI officials reached his residence to serve the notice, the officials said.

-Kolkata, Sep 13: The Calcutta High Court on Friday vacated its order granting protection from arrest to former Kolkata Police commissioner Rajeev Kumar in connection with the Saradha chit fund scam.
+Earlier in the day, the Calcutta High Court vacated its order granting protection from arrest to former Kolkata Police commissioner Rajeev Kumar in connection with the Saradha chit fund scam.

 The court also rejected Kumar's prayer for quashing of a CBI notice that sought his appearance for questioning in the case.